pinedApple23/Maqhawe-Mashiyi-04/ASSIGNMENT-10/readMe.md

 Ensures that the app uses only one database connection instance, which conserves resources and prevents connection conflicts across the system.

 ---
+## Testing & Coverage

+This project uses [**Jest**](https://jestjs.io/) for unit testing and code coverage.
+See test directory for tests.
+See coverage directory for test and coverage information.